LGBTQ rights in Montana: Recognition of gender identity

-Birth certificates
+Documents

 On September 9, 2022, Montana passed a law that prohibits transgender people from changing "identification of sex on birth certificates" unless they provide proof of a data entry error or DNA test result.
 On September 15, a judge blocked Montana from enforcing this law, and a week later, the state Department of Public Health and Human Services agreed to comply with the judge's order.
 On February 22, 2023, a bill was introduced that would prohibit gender marker changes on all identity documents.
 On May 19, the governor signed it.
 In December 2024, District Judge Mike Menahan issued an injunction blocking the law.

-In April 2024, two trans women sued after they were unable to update the gender marker on their documents.
+In April 2024, two trans women sued after they were unable to update the gender marker on their driver's licenses and birth certificates.
 On December 16, District Judge Mike Menahan issued a preliminary decision to block enforcement of the laws until the case was decided at trial; he cited that the state constitution provides protection against discrimination on the basis of sex, that the judiciary is the "final interpreter" of the constitution, and that "if the challenged state actions discriminate against transgender individuals on the basis of their transgender status, they also necessarily discriminate on the basis of sex".
+On April 15, 2026, the Montana Supreme Court upheld the lower court's opinion, with Justice Laurie McKinnon writing that "our Montana Constitution requires the state to treat individuals with dignity even as it exercises its broad police powers."

 Montana has had various rules in the past.
 Until 2017, Montana required sex reassignment surgery and clinical treatment before updating a person's birth certificate.
 Then, in December 2017, Montana removed the requirement for surgery.
 It began allowing transgender individuals to change the gender marker on their birth certificate by submitting to the Department of Public Health and Human Services a "Correction Affidavit" signed by the applicant, a completed "Gender Designation Form" and a certified copy of a court order indicating that the gender has been changed.
 The Motor Vehicle Division of the Department of Justice would change the sex designation on a driver's license and state ID card upon receipt of a letter from a doctor confirming that the applicant is in the process or has completed the process of changing gender.

 In April 2021, the Montana Legislature passed a bill to reintroduce the requirement for "surgical procedures" and obtain a court order.
 Governor Greg Gianforte signed the bill into law effective immediately.
 The ACLU sued in federal and state courts in July 2021, claiming that the term "surgical procedure" was vague and that the rule put transgender individuals at risk of harassment, discrimination and violence.
 In April 2022, a federal judge agreed that the bill had "no clear legal definitions of what sexual reassignment surgery actually means" and blocked its enforcement.
 Nonetheless, in May 2022, the Department of Public Health and Human Services adopted a "temporary emergency rule" banning birth certificate updates, and the rule was announced as permanent several months later.